Friday, November 28, 2025

 Why NOW Is the Time for a NEW SNK vs. Capcom

 SNK vs. Capcom is a game that I think needs to come back from hibernation.
-And because of the characters that were released in both fighting games, I think now is the perfect time for SNK and Capcom characters from their fighting game IPs to clash once more, so today, I'm gonna be diving into a classic crossover fighting game that has been dormant for 26 years, SNK vs. Capcom.
+And because of the popular characters that were released in both fighting games, I think now is the perfect time for SNK and Capcom characters from their fighting game IPs to clash once more, so today, I'm gonna be diving into a classic crossover fighting game that has been dormant for 26 years, SNK vs. Capcom.

 I'll be the first to say that I am a huge fan of fighting games.
 SNK vs. Capcom or Capcom vs. SNK, in particular, brings the magic to the FGC.
 I like to investigate some details and hints towards a brand new Capcom vs. SNK.
 Will it come back?
 Is there's any evidence for it?
 Are the rumors true?
 Let's find out now.